zakcali/pupptetwosPlus/README.md

 Clarivate Analytics, the company owns Web of Knowledge, prevents more than 1.000.000 articles per year to be retrieved for an institution by using WokSearchLite Soap Api: http://help.incites.clarivate.com/wosWebServicesLite/WebServicesLiteOver-viewGroup/Introduction.html

-So, do not publish compiled form of this software, unless you made a special deal with Clarivate Analytics
+So, do not publish compiled form of puppetwosplus, unless you made a special deal with Clarivate Analytics